Code-routing: a new attack on position verification: Entanglement and complexity in code-routing

 \subsection{Upper bounds on efficiently achievable complexity}

-\Cref{thm:codeprotocol} lower bounds the complexity of functions which can be completed using the code-routing protocol, showing it completes the routing task non-locally at least for functions in $\modkl_{(2)}$, when restricted to polynomial entanglement.
+\Cref{thm:codeprotocol} lower bounds the complexity of functions that can be completed using code-routing protocols, showing it completes the routing task non-locally at least for functions in $\modkl_{(2)}$, when restricted to polynomial entanglement.
 The protocol used to establish this is a restricted one however, and it is natural to ask if the more general procedure can complete functions of higher complexity.
 To increase the power of the code-routing strategy, we could: \begin{itemize} \item \emph{Use other codes.} The codes we used that arise from Smith's construction \cite{smith2000quantum} (``Smith codes''), are CSS codes,\footnote{We have not found this statement in the literature but it is easy to verify.
 In fact, every CSS code is also a Smith code, as we discuss in an upcoming work. } so it is clear they are a restrictive set. \item \emph{Unit-route on predominantly locally-held bits.} If most unit-routing is done on bits held by the other player, then the entanglement cost from the necessary teleportations is closely related to the total share size of the codes used.
 But by unit-routing many shares on locally-held bits, the total share size may not capture the entanglement cost. \item \emph{Use adaptive encoding.} To prove \cref{thm:codeprotocol}, we used a single, fixed encoding on Alice$_0$'s side.
 More generally, which encoding is performed can depend on the classical inputs.
 As well, shares teleported to Alice$_1$'s side could be themselves encoded, shares from those teleported back and encoded, etc. \end{itemize} We are not able to fully characterize the complexity of functions that can be achieved with polynomial entanglement using a general combination of the above strategies.
 We are able however to give a few partial results.
+To phrase our results, it is helpful to have a notion of size for a protocol.
+The protocol tape $I$ for a given set of inputs $(x,y)$ (see \cref{def:crprotocol}), defines a pattern of encoding that we refer to as the \emph{protocol tree}.
+Each $S_i$ defines a vertex in a directed tree with inputs $v_i$ and outputs $\{w_i^j\}$.
+We define the \emph{size} of a protocol tree as the number of leaves, plus the number of internal wires that correspond to teleportations.
+To count this, it is helpful to define $n_k\equiv |\{w_k^j\}|$.
+Then we define the size of a protocol tree as